 Most people will have encountered mosquitoes and midges, which are excruciatingly annoying and can present a significant danger to health in areas where diseases such as malaria, yellow fever, dengue fever and West Nile virus are prevalent.
 As irritating as they are, however, mosquitoes don’t tend to freak people out quite as much as some other bloodsucking parasites, such as leeches and ticks.
+Sometimes it doesn't matter if you've got the best insect repellent in town, the ticks can still find you.

 Ticks scare people, perhaps, because they are arachnids, and all things with eight legs seem to have the ability to terrify – often completely needlessly.
 Most ticks bites are not, in fact, going to cause you any more discomfort beyond some localized and temporary itchiness.